imgag/ngs-bits/README.md

 * none so far.

-Changes in release 2019_08:
+Changes in release 2019_09:

-* SomaticQC: fixed a bug that caused hanging when no target region BED was given.
-* removed tool: VcfBreakComplex (was beta and never finished)
+* NGSDImportEnsembl: Added identification of gene names via HGNC id in case the gene name is ambiguous.
+* GenesToApproved: Added 'report_ambiguous' parameter.
+* VcfToBedpe: Added the tool.

 For older releases see the [releases page](https://github.com/imgag/ngs-bits/releases).